 Our objective is to improve the naturalness of a robot's trajectory.
-We attribute three qualities to natural trajectories: (1) Not suddenly halting or freezing (avoiding FRP), (2) Low deviation angles, (3) Not cutting between high cohesion groups (friends, families etc) in a crowd.
-This is in accordance with humans' natural walking behaviors [12], [37].
+We attribute three quantities to trajectories with naturalness: 1. not suddenly halting or freezing (avoiding FRP), 2. low deviations angles, 3. not cutting in-between high cohesion groups (friends, families etc) in a crowd.
+This is in accordance with humans' walking behaviors where